-The CRIAW report is a valuable resource to add to your understanding of how immigrant women are perceived and how their stories break preconceived stereotypes.
+The CRIAW report is a valuable resource to add to your understanding of how

-Learning Activity 4: Reflective Activity
+The Relationship Between First-Language Literacy and the Settlement and Integration Challenges Faced by Immigrant Women | 361 immigrant women are perceived and how their stories break preconceived stereotypes.

-- Reflect on what you have learned about the strengths and contributions of immigrant and refugee women, especially those who lack first-language literacy. - 2.
-Write your observations in your learning journal.
+Learning Activity 4: Reflective Activity 1.
+Reflect on what you have learned about the strengths and contributions of immigrant and refugee women, especially those who lack first-language literacy.
+2. Write your observations in your learning journal.